 Address66 Johnston Rd, Wan Chai, Hong Kong

 Squeezed in between the skyscrapers of Wan Chai, "The Pawn" was (as the name suggests) once a Chinese pawnshop founded in 1888, although you wouldn’t guess that from looking at the building today.
 After dodging the bulldozers, the century-old building was gutted, and the façade restored to accentuate its British colonial heritage.
 Inside is a British gastropub called The Pawn, although you don’t need to buy bangers and mash to look around; the rooftop on the fourth floor is open to the public and is a great place for a picnic.

 AddressLockhart Rd, Hong Kong

-No, we don’t advocate visiting one of Lockhart Road's infamous girlie bars but walking along this strip of neon-lit sidewalk while being hassled by mama-sans is still a Hong Kong experience.
-Made famous by Suzy Wong and visiting American serviceman on R&R from Vietnam, the ‘scene’ isn’t as wild as it once was but one stroll up Lockhart Road proves the saunas and topless bars are still making a booming trade.
+Visiting one of Lockhart Road's infamous hostess bars (locally termed "girlie bars") isn't recommended, but walking along this neon-lit strip while being hassled by mama-sans is still a Hong Kong experience.
+Made famous by the novel and film, The World of Suzy Wong, and visiting American serviceman on R&R from Vietnam, the "scene" isn’t as wild and steamy as it once was.
+But one stroll up Lockhart Road proves that the saunas and topless bars are still doing a booming business.
 In many ways, this is Wan Chai's most famous attraction.

 Once the tallest building in the city, the Hopewell Centre has been overshadowed by much loftier constructions.
 But if you want to get a birds-eye view of Wan Chai, then its glass-fronted elevators still can't be beaten.
 Rising from the 3rd floor to the 52nd, the elevator zips up the outside of the building and affords fantastic vistas across the whole city.
 You'll find a revolving restaurant at the summit of the skyscraper, although the Cantonese food is priced as high as the setting.